kaermorchen/ember-photoswipe/README.md

 ## Usage

-We have javascript array of images
+We have array of javascript objects, but you can use array of Ember.Objects too.
+Inside photo-swipe all required properties will be to take through getProperties.

 ```
 // app/controller/application.js